I’m Emma Boardwell, Founder of Emotional Finance

 That book gave me a sense of clarity and empowerment around personal finance I hadn’t expected.
 I wanted to understand more - so much more that I went on to independently study for, and gain, a DipFA in financial advice.
 At that point, I made the leap and decided to career shift.

-Our Emotional Finance Model
+The Emotional Finance Model

 The Emotional Finance Model sits at the heart of everything we do.